Nebula-X-Development/EXT3NK1llr/README.md

 Once done, alt-tab and close the window with all the extension pages.
 Then, search freely.
 This will last around 5 minutes.
 The more tabs you add to the folder, the longer it lasts.
 If your computer crashes, try fewer bookmarks in the folder.
 400-600 To revert this, just restart your computer.
->[warning] This exploit will bypass blocking extensions, and I'm not responsible for any consequences you face during or after the use of this exploit.
+>[!WARNING] This exploit will bypass blocking extensions, and I'm not responsible for any consequences you face during or after the use of this exploit.
 Use at your own risk

 # Credits
   [Me :3](https://github.com/Nebula-X-Development)